dib-lab/2022-paper-genomic-tax-redundancy/manuscript.md

 * distinguish between "just" using end-to-end alignment vs calculating detailed SNP/SVs (which is coverage dependent, will decrease sensitivity)
-* show for select pairs of genomes that short-read mapping approaches struggle
+* show for select pairs of genomes that short-read mapping approaches struggle, and/or that they match containment.

 ### Implications for long-read mapping